 Fishing at Lake Perris

 Lake Perris boasts a variety of fish that bite throughout the year.
 The Department of Fish and Game regularly stocks Lake Perris with Rainbow Trout during the winter months.

-The Perris Marina also provides 200 monthly wet slips and 70 dry storage spaces as well as 35 overnight slip rentals for boat owners or they can launch their watercraft from two paved boat ramps.
+The Perris Marina also provides 200 monthly wet slips and 70 dry storage spaces, and 35 overnight slip rentals for boat owners or they can launch their watercraft from two paved boat ramps.
 The Marina is open year-round.
-Bait and tackle are sold on site if you forget anything.
+Bait and tackle are sold on-site if you forget anything.

-Finally for wildlife enthusiasts, they will enjoy more than a hundred species of birds that have been spotted at Lake Perris.
-Many are migratory while others make their permanent residence here.
+Finally, wildlife enthusiasts will enjoy more than a hundred species of birds that have been spotted at Lake Perris.
+Many are migratory, while others make their permanent residence here.